mauriciocastillosolis77-source/GolAnalytics/replit.md

 - Leverage AI (Google Gemini) to auto-suggest tagged actions from video frames
 - Export tagged data for further analysis

 The system supports role-based access control with admin and auxiliar (assistant) roles, where admins have full tagging capabilities while auxiliars have read-only access to dashboards.
+Admins can create new users through the built-in user management interface.

 ## User Preferences